A renewable resolve

 Both co-founders described how people would recognize their company trucks and inquire about the business’ origin due to its unique name.

 “It is a name that sticks with people.
-If anything [it] illustrates the power of a trademark, and how important it is to pick the right trademark, Genmoji is an example,” Carballido Clerch said.
+[It] illustrates the power of a trademark, and how important it is to pick the right trademark,” Carballido Clerch said.

 After a few months, as people saw their branded Genmoji trucks around the island and word got around about them, they started to hear from potential paying customers.
 Due to the company’s public exposure, they signed their first client in April 2018, but would continue doing some relief work for a few more months.